ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments/exam1.md

 You can make use of any course notes, online resources about Java and its libraries, Java tools, and so on to complete the exam.

+You can review the grading policy for exams in the [syllabus](/syllabus.html).

 The content of the exam and submission instructions will be posted here at 5pm on Wednesday, October 13.